BTEC LEVEL 3 EXTENDED DIPLOMA in Music Practice

-The BTEC Level 3 Extended Diploma in Music consists of 18 units over 2 years.
-The units contribute to the final overall grade awarded at the end of the course.
-Depending on size, the units take between a half term and a full term to complete and one or two are usually taught in parallel.
+The BTEC Level 3 Extended Diploma in Music Practice consists of 4 Modules over 2 years.
+The modules are made up of assessment units that contribute to the final overall grade awarded at the end of the course.

 How will I study?

-The BTEC Level 3 Extended Diploma in Music is entirely coursework based and so students will build up a portfolio of evidence such as; written work, video recordings, photographs and audio recordings.
+The BTEC Level 3 Extended Diploma in Music Practice is entirely coursework based and so students will build up a portfolio of evidence such as; written work, websites, video recordings, photographs and audio recordings.